microsoft/pxt-microbit/docs/courses/ucp-science/spoon-race/overview.md

 Students will:

-* Understand what acceleration is, and how accelerometers are used to measure motion
+* Understand what acceleration is, and how accelerometers are used to measure motion.
-* Code a micro:bit to measure acceleration values
+* Code a micro:bit to measure acceleration values.
-* Run a micro:bit spoon race to collect data
+* Run a micro:bit spoon race to collect data.
-* Analyze the results of the data to determine a winner
+* Analyze the results of the data to determine a winner.

 ## Materials Needed